Demonte Colony 2: Production

 Seven years after Demonte Colonys release, it was reported that production for a sequel of the film would begin soon.
 The lead actor, Arulnithi, would reportedly reprise his role and R. Ajay Gnanamuthu, who directed the earlier film, would be writing the sequel while his associate Venky would direct it.
-That May, Gnanamuthu confirmed the project, and revealed that Venky would be directing it.
-Gnanamuthu also stated that he will also be funding the project and that production will begin in July.
+That May, Ajay confirmed the project, and revealed that Venky would be directing it.
+Ajay also stated that he will also be funding the project and that production will begin in July.
 The sequel would be the second instalment in the franchise.
-The project would be funded by Gnanamuthu's Gnanamuthu Pattarai, along with Kasi Viswananthan's White Nights Entertainment.
-The companies made a public announcement on 30 November 2022, however, revealing that Gnanamuthu had replaced Venky in directing the project.
+The project would be funded by Ajay's Gnanamuthu Pattarai, along with Kasi Viswananthan's White Nights Entertainment.
+The companies made a public announcement on 30 November 2022, however, revealing that Ajay had replaced Venky in directing the project.
 Subtitled Vengeance of the Unholy, Priya Bhavani Shankar was announced being part of the cast the same day.
+Guru Somasundaram was initially approached for the role later played by Muthukumar.

-On 8 January 2023, the makers had released a 2-minute video, which revealed the cast and crew, which includes Antii Jaaskielainen, Tsering Dorjee, Arunpandian and Muthukumar in the cast roles, while composer Sam C. S., cinematographers Harish Kannan and Deepak Menon and editor Kumaresh D in the crew roles.
-Gnanamuthu had also chosen production designer Ravi Pandi, stunt choreographer Ganesh, costume designers Navadevi Rajkumar and Malini Karthikeyan and visual effects supervisor Fazil for the technical crew.
+On 8 January 2023, the makers had released a 2-minute video, which revealed the cast and crew, which includes Antii Jaaskielainen, Tsering Dorjee, Arun Pandian and Muthukumar as the cast, while composer Sam C. S., cinematographers Harish Kannan and Deepak Menon and editor Kumaresh D formed the technical crew.
+Ajay had also chosen production designer Ravi Pandi, stunt choreographer Ganesh, costume designers Navadevi Rajkumar and Malini Karthikeyan and visual effects supervisor Fazil for the technical crew.
 Mugesh Sharma and VG Balasubramaniam were chosen as the executive producers.
-Gnanamuthu described Demonte Colony 2 as both a sequel and prequel, as it has a number of scenes that take place before its predecessor.
+Ajay described Demonte Colony 2 as both a sequel and prequel, as it has a number of scenes that take place before its predecessor.

 Principal photography began with the first schedule on 30 November 2022 in Chennai.
 Arulnithi had wrapped up shooting his portions by 18 May.
 The whole film shooting wrapped up by 28 June.
 On 8 July, the team released a behind-the-scenes video also announcing the film releases in September 2023.
 By August, Bobby Balachandran of BTG Universal had acquired the film's complete rights, and would be credited as producer.